Volvo to launch online car sales in marketing shift

-PARIS (Reuters) - Volvo Car Corp said it will start selling vehicles online as it rolls out new models to compete with German luxury rivals such as BMW (BMWG.DE).
+PARIS, Dec 15 (Reuters) - Volvo Car Corp said it will start selling vehicles online as it rolls out new models to compete with German luxury rivals such as BMW.

 “The plan is to have all our car lines in all our markets offered digitally,” Volvo sales chief Alain Visser said in an interview.

 Few manufacturers have tried selling directly online.
-A notable exception is Tesla (TSLA.O), whose electric car sales have cut out traditional dealers, leading to conflict and effective exclusion from parts of the United States.
+A notable exception is Tesla, whose electric car sales have cut out traditional dealers, leading to conflict and effective exclusion from parts of the United States.

 But Volvo has assured its 2,000 global dealerships, half of which are in Europe, that it has no such plans.